Corporate Governance

 Voluntary Nominating Committee, Executive Nomination Process

-In addition to the human resource requirements of the CEO (responsibilities and authority, main duties and expected results, and required competencies (behavioral characteristics, personality characteristics, experience and achievements, and knowledge and skills)), the executive nomination policy sets out standards for appointment and dismissal, successor plans, terms of office, and the like.
-The ideal human qualities necessary for the role of Chief Executive Officer (CEO) of the Company are “Human qualities that can enhance resourcefulness and continuously increase the Company’s corporate value (social and economic value), based on the values of the Pigeon DNA and the Pigeon Way.”
+In addition to the human resource requirements of the CEO (responsibilities and authority, main duties and expected results, and required competencies (behavioral characteristics, personality characteristics, experience and achievements, and knowledge and skills)), the executive nomination policy sets out standards for appointment and dismissal of senior management, Directors and the CEO, successor plans for CEO, terms of office of Directors, and the like.
+The ideal human qualities necessary for the role of CEO of the Company are “Human qualities that can enhance resourcefulness and continuously increase the Company’s corporate value (social and economic value), based on the values of the Pigeon DNA and the Pigeon Way.”

 Internal Controls